Finite Populations & Finite Time: The Non-Gaussianity of a Gravitational Wave Background: Ensemble averaging over realizations of finite populations

-\end{widetext} where $a$ and $b$ are functions with an odd number $e^{i\phi_j}$ or $e^{i\phi_j}$ terms.
+\end{widetext} where $a$ and $b$ are functions with an odd number of $e^{i\phi_j}$ or $e^{i\phi_j}$ terms.
 These terms do not contribute to the fourth moment after averaging over wave phase $\phi\in[0, 2\pi)$.
-We note the following identities,
+When ensemble averaging over $\phi$, we utilize the following identities,

-Averaging over phase removes the covariant phase functions and removes the second double summation in the final line of \autoref{eq:fourth-prod}.
+This removes covariant phase functions and the second double summation in the final line of \autoref{eq:fourth-prod}.
 We get, \begin{widetext}

 \end{widetext}